Reducing Downtime with Remote Monitoring and Control

 Phase 2: Pilot Implementation (Week 3–6)

-• Select 2-3 critical machines for initial deployment
+• Select 2–3 critical machines for pilot deployment

 Phase 3: Full Deployment (Week 7–16)